Susan likes to seek out alternatives to using conventional drugs whenever practical.

-What Causes Yeast to Grow
+What Causes Yeast Overgrowth in Dogs?

-Check the Ingredients in Dog Food
+Check the Ingredients in Your Dog's Food

 Choose a Protein-Based Diet

-I began to improve my dog's life by changing her diet to being wheat-free and more protein-based.
+I changed my dog's diet to wheat-free and protein-based.
 I did this by cooking brown rice and chicken thighs with cheap chunks of beef.
-Her treats were pigs' ears, salmon skin, and meat leftovers from our food, which were carefully stored in the fridge.
+For treats, I gave her pigs' ears, salmon skin and leftover meat from our food, which we cut into small pieces and carefully stored in the fridge.